Discover Kew Gardens Park, Toronto

-Situated in the heart of the Beaches neighbourhood, Kew Gardens is the ultimate destination for a fun-filled day with friends and family.
-Whether you’re in the mood for a relaxing stroll through the neighbourhood or a family-fun filled day at the beach Kew Gardens has you covered with a charming library and fun-filled playground complete with a splash-pad!
-And if you’re looking to take a dip in the cool waters, Woodbine Beach is just around the corner.
+Whether you’re in the mood for a relaxing stroll through the neighbourhood or a day at the beach, Kew Gardens has you covered with a charming library and a children’s playground complete with a splash-pad!

 What is there to do at Kew Gardens, Toronto?